sethidden/vue3-eslint-stylelint-demo/README.md

 # vue3-eslint-stylelint-demo

-**This repo intentionally contains linting errors in src/components/HelloWorld.vue so you know everything is working.
-You won't be able to git commit because the Husky pre-commit linting action won't let you - unless you fix the errors yourself of course.
+**This repo intentionally contains `eslint` and `stylelint` linting errors in `src/components/HelloWorld.vue` so you know everything is working.
+You won't be able to `git commit` (only if you edit that file though) because the pre-commit linting action won't let you - until you fix the errors.
 Run `npm run lint` to see the errors**

 Vue 3 with:
 * ESLint